-Office systems, including desktops, laptops, file servers, multifunction printers and mobile devices, will need both administration and emergency procedures.
-When the system crashes or a computer-related piece of equipment fails, everyone in your office needs to know who to call and what not to do (such as try to fix the problem themselves).
-Learn the 3 Steps to Protecting Your Critical Business Data.
+Office systems, including desktops, laptops, file servers, multifunction printers, and mobile devices, need both administration and emergency procedures.
+When the system crashes or a computer-related piece of equipment fails, good office management demands that everyone in your office needs to know who to call, what to do, and what not to do.

-Good office management depends on people knowing who is responsible for what – it’s people who are accountable who get things done.
+Good office management depends on people knowing who is responsible for what.
+People who are accountable are the ones who often get things done.

 What would happen, for example, if the purchasing for your small business was done by whoever whenever?
 Would you be able to find printer paper when you needed it?
 Putting one person in charge of ordering all equipment and supplies solves the problem and keeps things running smoothly.
 Have employees email the designated person any requests for supplies, or post a handwritten list in a conspicuous place where people can add what they need.

 It’s the same with computer systems administration.
 You need to have one person responsible for the security of your computer systems and keeping track of things such as accounts, passwords, and software.
 Using cloud-based systems for office applications, accounting software, and data storage is an ideal solution for small businesses, but you still need to have a trusted person assigned to perform administrative tasks such as adding/deleting users, assigning permissions, etc. for your office to run smoothly.

 Keeping records sounds like the easiest part of good office management—until you consider the need to keep those records both accessible and updated.
 Make it an office routine.
 When you get a new customer or client, for instance, it takes only a moment to enter him into your contacts database.
 Then it will take only another moment or two to update the record after you’ve spoken to him on the phone.